Skip to content

 So, by collecting key performance indicators (KPIs) such as on-time delivery rates, billing accuracy, damage rates, and response times, businesses can develop a comprehensive understanding of each carrier’s strengths and weaknesses.
 Through ongoing monitoring and benchmarking against industry standards, companies can continue to refine their relationships with existing carriers while exploring alternative options when necessary.
 To detail, below is a list describing other areas that shippers can measure and analyze in regard to carrier service performance.

-Example Carrier Scorecard Metrics
+Sample List of Carrier Scorecard Metrics

 a.
 Pickup and Delivery Metrics.